Katerina Ksenyeva: Cinema

 Ksenyeva's film career started from her diploma role as the part of Elvira in Max Frisch's play acting in Santa-Cruz at the Comedian's Refuge State Theater ("Priyut Komedianta").
 Since then, Yuri Mamim invited her to participate in his projects, starting from the naïve 1960s bride in the film Gorko!
 (1997).

 As a leading actress, she appeared the first time as the cross-eyed romantic journalist Masha in Yuri Mamin's TV series Grim Tales From Russia (2000–2003), which was created as a satirical analogue of the American X-Files planted on Russian soil.

 In 2004, Ksenyeva played the part of actress Zoya who killed a rapist with a sniper rifle in Kirill Kapitsa TV series Cops.

 In the celebrated film Don't Think About White Monkeys, Katerina Ksenyeva plays the leading role of Dasha, a destitute young suicidal Russian woman who finds herself in a humiliating situation and struggles to survive.
 Dasha escapes from a psychiatric hospital and returns with her friend to his attic, where they are discovered by Vova, a successful barman and businessman.
 At first, Vova dreams of using all three of them for cheap labor, but then Vova's life changes under the influence of these destitute, restless, non-conformist and talented people.
 When he betrays them and ruins their lives, Vova understands that his life is devoid of meaning.

 According to the director, Yuri Mamin, Ksenyeva actively participated in the production of the film, which was released in Russian theaters in January 2009 and received numerous international and national awards.

 Music

-Katerina Ksenyeva's rock ballad "Lullaby for a Man", released in 2006, was top-rated by the listeners of the Moscow Radio Maximum in 2007 and may be considered a protest manifest.
-According to the author, was shocked by what she considers the treason committed against the crew of the submarine Kursk and the lack of assistance for the perishing sailors.
-Her 2009 vocal album Lullaby for a Man starts with her ballad; The remaining songs in the album belong to various genres, including Ksenyeva's mystic ballad "Insomnia" from the film Don't Think About White Monkeys'.
+Katerina Ksenyeva's rock ballad "Lullaby for a Man", released in 2006, was top-rated by the listeners of the Moscow Radio Maximum in 2007.
+The ballad was dedicated to the crew of Russian Kursk submarine who were left to drown by the state without any assistance.
+Her 2009 vocal album Lullaby for a Man starts with her ballad; The remaining songs in the album belong to various genres, including Ksenyeva's mystic ballad "Insomnia" from the film Don't Think About White Monkeys.

 Since 2008, Ksenyeva started composing instrumental compositions for English songs with her own lyrics.
 Her first English song, "New York, New Life, New Love", is dedicated to all New Yorkers and to the victims of the 11 September 2001 terror attacks.